Gold leaf window in Broughty Ferry

 Each gold leaf was carefully cut and placed over the painted ornaments and letters.
 The window graphic was coming alive.

-Gold leaf is delicate, especially when applied to glass.
-It requires painting over to sandwich and seal the gold between the glass and backup paint.
-Overall, two coats of backup paint were applied by hand.
+Water gilding gold leaf on glass is a delicate affair.
+Painting over the gold is necessary to sandwich and seal between the glass and the backup paint.
+Overall, two coats of backup black were painted.

-The excess leaf was washed off before the last backup coat of paint.
+The excess leaf was washed off before the last backup coat of clear varnish.

 Carefully, the edges of the graphic were sponged with soap and water.
 The glass was thoroughly cleaned inside and out, leaving an altogether sparkling finish.